Dani7B/watson-assistant-slots-intro/README.md

 * [Node.js](https://nodejs.org/): An asynchronous event driven JavaScript runtime, designed to build scalable applications.

-## Deployment options
+## Deployment

-Click on one of the options below for instructions on deploying the app.
+Click on one of the options below for instructions on deploying the app locally.

 |   |
 | - |